Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 In this section, we will go over the steps to download the latest sources from the repository, build the application ready for deployment to Azure.

 - Clone or download the latest source code from [here](https://dev.azure.com/AMP-SDKs/AMP%20SaaS%20SDK)
-- Open the solution **Microsoft.Marketplace.SaasKit.sln** in Visual Studio 2019
+- Open the solution **Microsoft.Marketplace.SaaS.SDK.sln** in Visual Studio 2019

 ![Solution Structure](./images/SolutionStructure.PNG)